inigoflores/helium-miner-log-analyzer/README.md

             -e      Specify an end date in MMMM-dd-yy format

-            -p      Specify a full path to the miner logs
+            -p      Specify a full path to the miner logs folder

 ## Examples